- Why take a Pedal Kayak on the Ocean?

 No Hands Experience

-One of the most enjoyable aspects of a pedal kayak is the fact that you don’t need paddles to move it around.
+One of the most enjoyable aspects of a

 The way that pedal drive kayaks work is very similar to how you typically ride a bike: the kayaks are equipped with rotational pedals that go around like bicycle pedals.